Naltrexone/bupropion: Adverse effects

-The U.S. Food and Drug Administration (FDA) has put a boxed warning onto this medicine because it may affect mood and increase the likelihood of suicidal thoughts in people under 25 years old.
-This is attributed to the bupropion component, as antidepressants have been associated with increased risk of suicidal thoughts, but not suicide, and only in people younger than 25.
+The FDA has issued a boxed warning regarding an increased risk for suicidal thoughts and behavior in children, adolescents, and young adults under the age of 25.
+This is attributed to the bupropion component, as the FDA requires all antidepressants to include that boxed warning on medication package inserts.

-The safety and effectiveness in children under the age of 18 has not been studied.
+The safety and effectiveness of Naltrexone/bupropion in children under the age of 18 has not been studied.

 Mechanism of action

 Individually, naltrexone and bupropion each target pathways in the central nervous system that influence appetite and energy use.